mickaelzhang/sf-cooking-jp/docs/api/endpoints/follow.md

 | token         |      true       | string   | Token generated in the page's controller |

 ### Response format
-On success, if the user put a recipe into his favorite, the HTTP status code in the response header is `201`.
-Else, if the user remove a recipe from his favorite, the status code is `200`.
+On success, if the user follow someone, the HTTP status code in the response header is `201`.
+Else, if the user cancel his follow, the status code is `200`.

 #### Exemple
 For this API call: